-7.2 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our school's whistleblowing procedures to report their concerns.
-(Appendix 8)

-7.3 All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline.

-7.4 All staff will be well versed in the school's Child Missing protocols and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support.
-FSW and AO will track attendance and identify patterns.
-Regular meetings and checks will identify concerns.
-Concerns, patterns and trends to be discussed with HT/DHT and EWO.
-Further action will be taken as necessary.
+- 7.2 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our school's whistleblowing procedures to report their concerns.
+(Appendix 7 OAK Multi Academy Trust Whistleblowing policy and procedures). - 7.3 All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline. - 7.4 All staff will be well versed in the Child Missing / Persistently Absent from Education and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support (Schools to make reference to a copy of their own Child absent / missing from education procedures here).

-2https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/419604/What_to_do_if_you_re_worried_a_child_is_being_abused.pdf 3 Keeping Children Safe in Education 2023 (publishing.service.gov.uk)

-4 https://saferrecruitmentconsortium.org/

-8 The Designated Safeguarding Lead (DSL) - Roles and Responsibilities5
+8. The Designated Safeguarding Lead (DSL) - Roles and Responsibilities6

-8.1 Keeping Children Safe in Education September 2023, Annex C, outlines specific responsibilities of a DSL (A member of the School's Leadership Team) and their responsibilities within this role.
+8.1 Keeping Children Safe in Education September 2024, Annex C, outlines specific responsibilities of a DSL (A member of the School's Leadership Team) and their responsibilities within this role.
 Our lead DSL will take lead responsibility for safeguarding and child protection (including online safety).
 This is also explicit in their job description.
 We also have a number of deputy designated safeguarding leads who are trained to the same standard and provide the same level of support.
 Their key areas of responsibilities include: -